Djibouti Visa Overstay

 If you realise that you have overstayed your visa, it's important to take immediate action.
 The actions can be:

-Inform the local immigration officials of your situation and give any supporting documents, such as medical records or flight schedules, immediately.
+1. Contact the Immigration Authorities: Inform the local immigration officials of your situation and give any supporting documents, such as medical records or flight schedules, immediately.
 Genuine acceptance and collaboration can reduce effects.

-Build a cooperative rapport with the immigration officials and adhere to their guidance.
+2. Be Honest and Cooperative: Build a cooperative rapport with the immigration officials and adhere to their guidance.
 Honesty is often the best strategy in these situations.

-As you have overstayed your visa or eVisa, be prepared to pay any fines or penalties imposed by the immigration authorities.
+3. Prepare for Potential Penalties: As you have overstayed your visa or eVisa, be prepared to pay any fines or penalties imposed by the immigration authorities.

-The Impact of a Djibouti Visa Overstay on Future Travel(long-term consequences)
+Long-Term Impact of a Djibouti Visa Overstay

 How to Avoid Getting Banned from Djibouti Due to Visa Overstay